flexmonster/pivot-webpack/README.md

 ## Step 3: Copy Flexmonster files

 Copy `flexmonster/` folder into your `node_modules/` folder.
-You can find `flexmonster/` inside of the package you have downloaded from the site.
+You can find `flexmonster/` inside of the package you have downloaded from www.flexmonster.com.

 ## Step 4: Run sample project